 Herring Hall, circa 1812, was a famous Inn and Restaurant from 1926 – 1970.
 Having received awards and accolades from Duncan Hines and AAA, it had offered distinctively prepared meals and lodging to a steady clientele.

-Third generation Innkeeper, Anne Herring, is excited to offer Grand Lodging in antebellum elegance once again at Herring Hall.
+Third generation Innkeeper, Anne Herring, is excited to offer Grand Lodging in antebellum elegance at Herring Hall.

 Visiting Herring Hall offers an opportunity to live in the past, to appreciate the quality craftsmanship and architectural detail of another era, and most importantly, to enjoy Southern Hospitality at its finest!